akionsight/smart-recorder/README.md

 # smart-recorder
 Website link: https://smart-recorder-timathon.herokuapp.com/

 Smart recorder allows you to search through audio in an instant.
 This is especially handy when you have to listen to a 3 or 4 or 5 hour lecture but you don't have time or you are lazy 😂.
+This works by generating a transcript for the youtube video and you can **search** through the transcript and only read the part you want.

 ## Usage on localhost
 1. Clone the repo